 NSW Secondary Principals Council (NSWSPC) president, Chris Presland, said that while the report details a number of goals for boosting Australia’s educational performance, these measures would remain unattainable unless there was a commitment to funding being spent in the right places.

 “We can commission report after report to investigate how to best equip students and teachers to achieve educational success, however what it comes down to is money and money being spent in the right places,” Presland said.

 “There is strong evidence which shows schools are doing great things and that additional funding and resources have made a huge difference.”

 Presland said one of the “great falsehoods” he has heard propagated by Australia’s politicians is that money doesn’t make a difference to educational outcomes.

 “Our students will tell you how the extra support and assistance has shaped their educational aspirations and outcomes.
 If we are serious about maximising the learning growth of every student then we need to address funding inequity,” Presland said.

 “It is only through strong systemic support for schools and an equitable funding model that we will ensure Australia’s rich educational heritage continues to challenge, support and enrich young people.”

-The COAG Education Council will be briefed on the Review by David Gonski tomorrow to inform a new national school reform agreement between federal, state and territory governments commencing in 2019.
+On Friday, the COAG Education Council was briefed on the Review by David Gonski to inform a new national school reform agreement between federal, state and territory governments commencing in 2019.